SAP-samples/connecting-systems-services-integration-suite-codejam/troubleshooting.md

 - #### Why am I unable to edit the integration flow?
     This is because our integration flow is not in edit mode.
 To switch to edit mode, click the `Edit button` (*upper right corner*).

+- #### Why am I unable to edit the Groovy script in my integration flow?
+    Same reason as above 👆.

 - #### An internal server error occurred: End of input at line 1 column 1 path $.
     No body was sent in the request.
 Remember that our integration flow expects a JSON payload.
 See [request payload sample](exercises/03-build-first-integration-flow/assets/request-payload-sample.json).